Yversonnn/gym-store/README.md

 # Gym Store

-A modern e-commerce web application for gym equipment and fitness products.
+A modern web application for gym equipment and fitness products.

 ## Repository Information